 Appraisals can be a stressful experience for many people, while others embrace them as an opportunity to discuss their performance and highlight the value they have added to the business over the previous year.
 They are also a great opportunity to discuss your future plans and potential opportunities for personal growth and development in the coming year.
-Appraisals are generally undertaken by companies in January and Suzanne Feeney, Managing Director of Robert Walters Ireland discusses how to perform at your performance appraisal.
+Appraisals are generally undertaken by companies in January and Suzanne Feeney, country manager at Robert Walters Ireland discusses how to perform at your performance appraisal.

 Prepare for your appraisal